hakan-karadag/vs-reload/README.md

 <div align="center">

-**⭐ Star this repo if vs-reload makes your VS Code extension development faster!**
+**⭐ Star this repo if vs-reload makes your extension development faster!**

 Created with ❤️ by [@hakan-karadag](https://github.com/hakan-karadag)